 As part of the Courage Bowl, Camp Good Days presents an annual Courage Award during halftime festivities.
 The Camp Good Day's 5th Annual Courage Award was presented to Ray Ciancaglini.
 This award is presented to someone who displays courage, strength and determination in a time of great struggle.

 During his boxing career, Ray earned many awards.
 Most of those awards have been lost or misplaced in the last 40 years.
-One of those awards, however, was saved by Monsignor Kelliher, the "1970 Golden Glove Heart Award.
-It was returned to Ray in 1981 prior to Monsignor's death. the award at the time, was given to the boxer who demonstrated the most determination and resiliency, during the 1970 New York-Canada Golden Gloves Tournament.
+This award, however, was saved by Monsignor Kelliher and returned to Ray in 1981 prior to Monsignor's death.
+This award was given to the boxer who demonstrated the most determination and resiliency during the 1970 New York-Canada Golden Gloves Tournament.

-The Fingerlakes Times story "Looking for Gain from a Lifetime of Pain" written by Chris Marquart about Ray and The Second Impact, won 2 first place Awards at the 2011 Associated Press (AP) Annual Awards Banquet, and a 1st Place Award at the New York News Publishers Association Award Banquet.
+The Finger Lakes Times story "Looking for Gain from a Lifetime of Pain" written by Chris Marquart about Ray and The Second Impact, won first place at the 2011 New York News Publishers Association Annual Award Banquet.